 Mila opened a hotel totally dedicated to cannabis.
 She returned to India and discovered that everything had changed.
 Manali had gone downhill and turned into a backpacker ghetto, where the once proud nomad families now pose for tourist photos.
 The Himalayas stand there, unaffected by all the hubbub.

 Working with her sister and a small team, Mila made a documentary.
 Mila’s Journey offers some fascinating insights into a culture caught between tradition and modernity.
-Stretching from Dharamshala in the west to Srinagar in the east, there is a mighty mountain panorama.
+Stretching from Dharamshala in the east to Srinagar in the northwest, there is a mighty mountain panorama.
 Here, high up above the roof of the world, is where her children will scatter her ashes one day.

 What next for Mila Jansen?